Naspers Foundry is open for South African startup pitches, CEO says – TechCrunch

 Naspers Foundry is already engaged in outreach screening activity, but does have a rolling application call on its website open to any startup that meets specific criteria.

-Heading up review of online investment applications is Minette Havemann, Naspers Foundry’s Strategy Director.
+Heading up review of online investment applications is Minette Havemann, Naspers Foundry’s strategy director.

 On her role in recruiting and determining startup investments, Mahanyele-Dabengwa points to her market experience.

-She comes to head Naspers Foundry after several finance capital positions, including founding and running Sigma Capital Group, a Johannesburg based private equity fund.
-Prior to that, Mahanyele-Dabengwa was CEO of Shanduka Group, an investment holding company formed by South Africa’s current president, Cyril Ramaposa.
+She comes to head Naspers Foundry after several finance capital positions, including founding and running Sigma Capital Group, a Johannesburg-based private equity fund.
+Prior to that, Mahanyele-Dabengwa was CEO of Shanduka Group, an investment holding company formed by South Africa’s current president, Cyril Ramaphosa.

 She has experience in the U.S. and U.K., having obtained academic degrees in both countries.

-There’s also some precedent in her new role, as Mahanyele-Dabengwa is the first female and first black chief executive in Naspers’ 104 year history.
+There’s also some precedent in her new role, as Mahanyele-Dabengwa is the first female and first black chief executive in Naspers’ 104-year history.

-For its VC allocation, Naspers Foundry will make investments over a three year period.
+For its VC allocation, Naspers Foundry will make investments over a three-year period.
 The Foundry is part of a 1.4 billion rand (≈$314 million) overall commitment by Naspers to support South Africa’s tech sector.

-As a firm, Naspers is on the top 100 largest global companies list — 85th by its $108 billion market cap, just after Nike—and is one the world’s largest tech investors.
+As a firm, Naspers is on the top 100 largest global companies list — 85th by its $108 billion market cap, just after Nike — and is one the world’s largest tech investors.

-Aside from operating notable internet, video, and entertainment platforms, Naspers has made significant investments in Europe, India, Asia, and South America.
+Aside from operating notable internet, video and entertainment platforms, Naspers has made significant investments in Europe, India, Asia and South America.

 Naspers was also an early investor in Chinese tech group Tencent, selling $10 billion in shares this year after a $32 million investment in 2001.